kmacdonald06/language-translator/getting-started.md

 ## Step 1: Copy your credentials
 {: #copy-credentials}

-After you create the service instance, you land on the dashboard for the instance.
-Get your service credentials here.
+After you create the service instance, you'll land on the dashboard for the instance.
+Here you can find the credentials to authenticate to your service instance.

 1. Click **Service credentials**.
 1. Click **View credentials** under **Actions**.
 1. Copy the `username` and `password` values.

 ## Step 2: Translate text
 {: #translate-text}